asyncronous/lostinthewoods/README.md

 #### README

 Before continuing ensure you are running either Windows Subsystem for Linux (WSL) or Mac OS with a ruby interpreter such as rbenv installed.
-The version of ruby needs to be atleast 2.7.1, as the code implentation uses method functionality only recently added to ruby.
+The version of ruby needs to be atleast 2.7.1, as the code implementation uses method functionality only recently added to ruby.

 To install:

+1. Please ensure you are currently in the directory of this help file.
-1. Please enter 'gem install bundler' in the terminal if you do not have the ruby bundler gem installed
+2. Please enter 'gem install bundler' into your terminal if you do not have the ruby bundler gem installed
-2. Please run './installer.sh' from the terminal in this folder to install gem dependencies
+3. Please run './installer.sh' from the terminal in this directory to install gem dependencies
     - If this fails please refer to the ruby Gemfile in this folder and install the prerequisite gems
+    - If you cannot find this file, the list of gem dependencies are:
+        - gem 'json'
+        - gem 'tty-prompt'
+        - gem 'rmagick'
+        - gem 'asciiart'
+        - gem 'rainbow'
+        - gem 'optparse'
+        - gem 'tty-font'
-3. Please run ./lostinthewoods.sh to run the program.
+4. Please run ./lostinthewoods.sh to run the program.
 Run ./lostinthewoods.sh --help for help information.

 #### Features:
 Lost in the Woods is a ruby interpreted terminal app text adventure.